Enameloid

-Enameloid, also known as durodentine or vitrodentine, is an enamel-like tissue found in many fish.
-It is the primary outer component of shark odontodes (teeth and dermal denticles).
+Enameloid, also known as durodentine or vitrodentine, is an enamel-like tissue found in fish.
+It is the primary outer component of shark odontodes (teeth and dermal denticles), and modified forms of enameloid also occur in the teeth and scales of actinopterygian (ray finned) fishes and stem-group gnathostomes (jawed vertebrates).
+In extinct, armored jawless vertebrates such as heterostracans, enameloid forms the outer component of shell-like dermal armor.
 Although the origin of enameloid is debated, it is probably homologous to dentine rather than true enamel, despite its enamel-like strength and development.
 The term covers any hyper-mineralized tissue with an organic "scaffold" consisting of ectodermal and ectomesenchymal proteins.